vinzmyko/mdello/project-management.md

 - Compare the original markdown file struct vs the editted markdown file ✅
     - What are the changes from the original and the editted version ✅
 - Simple board name changes ✅

-TODO: Refactor code now that it works
+- Make it so that the currentBoard is the same ✅
-- Figure out how to deal with the card ids
+- Figure out how to deal with the card ids ✅
-- Refactor and clean up all the trail code
+- Refactor and clean up all the trial code
     - parser.go
         - Which structs need to be private
-        - Correct regex based on how we solved the shortID in convert.go
         - Should detect changes function be in here?
-        - right now the file handles markdown → intermidiate structs and comparing the original and editted
+        - right now the file handles markdown → intermidiate structs and comparing the original and edited
-        - origList and edList seem messy fix the variables I made here
+        - origList and edList seem messy fix the variables I made here ✅
+        - Correct regex based on how we solved the shortID in convert.go ✅

-    - actions.go
+- Moving cards ✅
-        - Think about the best layout to handle the structs and the interface implementation
-            - all structs together then the implementation methods?
+- Finish all the actions for actions.go
-            - struct then related impl methods?
-                - in order of board, list, cards

-- Moving cards
+- Apply them to DetectChanges() function

 ## Queued Up
 - Show all the labels the board has and when you add `- @labelName` you can then add it in the cards underneath
     - To avoid errors we need to process the label changes first and then apply them to the cards
+- in actions.go update all the `return err` into `return fmt.Errorf()`

 ## Backlog
 - When trello/operations.go gets too big separate into new dir/ with lists.go, cards.go